CloudCompare/CloudComPy/README.md

 This project proposes a Python module to interface to CloudCompare, of equivalent level to the command mode of CloudCompare.

 CloudComPy does not yet cover all the features of CloudCompare.
-Features are added according to the needs reported by users, feel free to post issues in [GitHub](https://github.com/CloudCompare/CloudComPy/issues).
+Features are added according to the needs reported by users, feel free to post issues, preferably in [GitLab](https://gitlab.com/openfields1/CloudComPy/-/issues) (There are access problems on [GitHub](https://github.com/CloudCompare/CloudComPy/issues), not yet solved...)

 Here is an example of a Python script: